karajones/capture/quality_control_statistics.md

 genome	9	2801	2100808	0.0013333
 ```

 In the above example, there are 1,424,666 bases with zero depth and 247,435 with a depth of two.
 The highest depth is 28,342.
 Clearly there are outlier sites with too high of a depth that need to be eliminated.
 But where to set the limit?
 Most of the depth falls within a reasonable range.
 The two dotted lines on the graph represent a 90% and 95% cumulative cut-off; 90% of all bases have a depth less than 14, and 95% of all bases have a depth less than 55.
+>I cut the graph off at 200 bp depth so it's easier to see the drop-off of depth.

 <img src="https://github.com/karajones/tutorials/blob/master/images/DWR12_depth.png" width="450">